Quick answer: No, unforgiveness is not an English word.

 Yes, it is the noun form of unforgiving and can function as the opposite of forgiveness, but it is not popular and not really explained in dictionaries that entered it as a word.

-So, forgive me for revealing that unforgiveness is not an English word, but I know you are forgiving and my exposition is forgivable.
+So, forgive me for revealing that unforgiveness is not an English word.
+I hope my exposition is forgivable.